Kong/docs.konghq.com/app/enterprise/2.2.x/property-reference.md

 Developer Portal GUI host

-Here you may provide the host used in conjunction with portal_gui_protocol to construct the lookup, or balancer address for your Kong Proxy nodes.
+The host used in conjunction with `portal_gui_protocol` to construct the lookup, or balancer address for your Kong Proxy nodes.

 Examples: